charles-001/dolphie/README.md

 options:
-  --help                show this help message and exit -u , --user           Username for MySQL
+  --help                show this help message and exit --host-setup          Start Dolphie by showing the Host Setup modal instead of automatically connecting -u , --user           Username for MySQL
   -p , --password       Password for MySQL
   -h , --host           Hostname/IP address for MySQL